Spa & Hot Tub Plumbing Fittings Explained

 Spa Valves or Hot Tub valves if you prefer, control the direction and flow rate of the spa water.
 Some valves handles turn left or right, some pull up and down or spin all the way around.
 Spa valves can fail over time, some can be serviced others are replaced whole.

-Spa Unions or the complete union, as shown below right, joins together two sections of pipe, usually located on either side of spa equipment like the pump, heater or filter.
+Spa Unions or the complete union, as shown below right, join two sections of pipe, usually located on either side of spa equipment like the pump, heater or filter.
 Half unions, as shown left, are also called pump unions, and also used on spa heaters.

 Spa Manifolds are some of the most interesting designs, used to split water or air into smaller branches, terminating at a spa jet or air bubble zone.
 Highly specialized, but many spa manufacturers use the same ones.
 We carry over 50 different spa plumbing manifolds.